hitokiri-mata/katacoda-courses/kubernetes-containers/oci/step2-create.md

-A container image is just a Tar file, therefore, an empty image can be created using the tar command below.
+A container image is just a tar of file.
+Fully it containers a tar of tars with some metadata.
+Therefore, an empty image can be created using the tar command below.

 `tar cv --files-from /dev/null | docker import - empty`{{execute}}

-When importing the Tar file, the docker tool will add the required metadata.
+When importing the far file, the docker tool will add the required metadata.
+The command creates the image and reports the image id and is now in the images list.

 `docker images`{{execute}}

-The container image now exists, but as the container doesn't contain anything, it can't start a process.
+The container image is ready, but as the container doesn't contain anything, it can't start a process.

 `docker run empty`{{execute}}

+The container runtime appropriately reports `No command specified.`

 ## Create Image without Dockerfile

-The previous idea of importing a Tar file can be extended to create an entire image from scratch.
+The previous idea of importing a tar file can be extended to create an entire image from scratch.

-Next, we'll use BusyBox as the base to create a functional container by just using this Tar and import technique.
+Next, we'll use BusyBox as the base to create a functional container by just using this tar and import technique.
 BusyBox combines tiny versions of many common UNIX utilities into a single small executable.
+Install Busybox locally.

+`apt-get install busybox`{{execute}}

 Docker provides [a script](https://github.com/moby/moby/blob/a575b0b1384b2ba89b79cbd7e770fbeb616758b3/contrib/mkimage/busybox-static) to download the BusyBox [rootfs](https://www.kernel.org/doc/Documentation/filesystems/ramfs-rootfs-initramfs.txt)